Top 10 Things to Do in Italy: Planning Your Italian Journey

 Italy has a rich cultural heritage, with many museums, galleries, cathedrals and beautiful old towns.
 In the region of Umbria, you can see endless olive groves and vineyards.
 Sardinia has beautiful beaches and is a true Mediterranean jewel.

 You can conquer the mountain peaks of the Alps and the Dolomites in the north of the country.
 In Bologna, you will find the oldest European university.
-Besides, you can see many important Roman and ancient Greek archeological remains.
+Besides, you can see many important Roman and ancient Greek archaeological remains.

 Ready to start?
 Enjoy your tour of amazing Italy!